ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)

 [personal profile] ysabetwordsmith

 Today is cloudy and cool.
-Last night it rained with high winds.

 I fed the birds.
-I've seen a few sparrows.
+I've heard a squirrel barking but haven't seen it.

 I put out water for the birds.

-EDIT 1/9/26 -- I did a bit of work around the patio.
+EDIT 5/1/26 -- I did a bit of work around patio.

-EDIT 1/9/26 -- I did more work around the patio.
+EDIT 5/1/26 -- I did some brush trimming around the patio.

-As it is getting dark, I am done for the night.
+I am done for the night.

 [personal profile] ysabetwordsmith